 Control measures for knife use can include:

-- Sharpen knives frequently so as to ensure they are not blunt
+• Sharpen knives frequently to ensure they are not blunt

 Additional control measures specific to your operating procedures should also be considered.